m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 <img src="assets/img/getting_started_pics/how_to_burn_firmware/M5Burner/M5Burner_01.jpg">

-?>Note: After the installation of MacOS users, please put the application in the Application folder, as shown in the figure below.
+?>Note: MacOS users please put M5Burner App in the Application folder after the installation as shown in the figure below.

 ><img src="/image/base/application.png" width="70%">

 ## Firmware burning

-> 1. Double-click the Burner burning tool, click the download button in the left menu, download the firmware version you need, and then connect the M5 device to the computer through a Type-C data cable, select the corresponding COM port, and the baud rate , And the type of programming device.
+> 1. Double-click the Burner burning tool and click the download button in the left menu according to the firmware version you need.
+Then,  connect the M5 device to the computer via a Type-C data cable, select the corresponding COM, baud rate , as well as the type of your programming device.

-?>Note: M5Burner includes UIFlow firmware versions for many M5Stack products.
+?>Note: M5Burner includes different UIFlow firmware versions from different M5Stack products.
 Therefore, you need to select the correct device type before proceeding with the burning process to obtain the firmware that matches the device, as shown in the figure below.
-(The burning rate can use the default configuration of the burner.
-In special cases, you can try to reduce it to 115200).
+(The default burning rate of the configuration can be chosen.
+In special cases like malfunction of the burning process, you can try to reduce the burning rate to 115200).

 <img src="/image/base/device_select.jpg" width="70%">

 > 2. Select the firmware version you want to burn, connect the device to the computer via Type-C data cable, select the corresponding COM port and device type.
 Click "Burn" to start burning.
+When the burning log prompts ' Hard resetting via RTS pin ', it means the firmware has finished burning already.

-?> When first burning or the firmware program runs abnormally, you can click "Erase" to erase the flash memory.
-In the subsequent firmware update, there is no need to erase again, otherwise the saved Wi-Fi information will be deleted and the API Key will be refreshed.
+?> When first burning or the firmware program runs abnormally, you can click "Erase" to erase the flash memory so that there is no need to erase again in the subsequent firmware update.
+Otherwise, the Wi-Fi information which is saved already will be deleted and the API Key will be refreshed.

 <img src="/image/base/Burner_user.gif " width="70%">

 ## Configure WIFI

-> UIFlow provides an offline and web version of the programmer.
-When using the web version of UIFlow, we need to configure a WiFi connection for the device.
-The following describes two ways to configure WiFi connection for the device (flash configuration and AP hotspot configuration).
+> UIFlow provides both offline and web version of the programmer.
+When using the web version, we need to configure a WiFi connection for the device.
+The following describes two ways to configure WiFi connection for the device (Burn configuration and AP hotspot configuration).

 ### Burn configuration WiFi

-?> UIFlow-1.4.5 and above can write WiFi information directly through M5Burner.
+?> UIFlow-1.4.5 and the above versions are in support of the pre-burning configuration under WIFI connnection.
+All users need to do is to fill in WIFI configuration box before setting your firmware to burn.
+After the configuration of WIFI, clicking 'Burn' to start firmware burning so that the WIFI infomation you filled in together with your firmware will be burned and stored into your M5 device.

 <img src="assets\img\getting_started_pics\m5stack_core\get_started_with_uiflow\m5burner_wifi.jpg " width="70%">

 ### AP hotspot configuration WiFi

-> 1. Click the red power button on the left side of the device to turn it on, press button A quickly after the UIFlow Logo appears on the screen, and use a mobile phone to connect to the wifi hotspot displayed on the device screen
+> 1. Click the red power button on the left side of the device to turn it on, press button A the UIFlow Logo appears on the screen, and use a mobile phone to connect to the wifi hotspot displayed on the device screen

 <img src="assets\img\getting_started_pics\m5stack_core\get_started_with_uiflow\uiflow_wifi_setup1.jpg ">

-> 2. After successfully connecting to the hotspot with your mobile phone, open the mobile phone browser to scan the QR code on the screen, or directly access __192.168.4.1__, enter the page to fill in your personal WIFI information, and click Configure to make the device record your WiFi information.
-The device will restart automatically after successful configuration.
-And enter programming mode.
+> 2. After successfully connecting to the hotspot with your mobile phone, open the mobile phone browser to scan the QR code on the screen or directly access __192.168.4.1__, enter the page to fill in your personal WIFI information, and click Configure to record your WiFi information.
+The device will restart automatically after successful configuration and enter programming mode.

 ?> Note: Special characters such as "space" are not allowed in the configured WiFi information.